• Archive

 by Finn Gomez

-Carrie Taylor, 60, of Manchester, Ohio works on a wreath with material cut from a nearby grapevine outside of her home in Manchester, OH.
-Carrie has always had a passion for being outdoors, “I love being outside, It’s where I like to be,” she said.
-One of her passion projects, and a source of secondary income, wreath-making, has inspired and empowered Carrie to work for herself and create a product from the land.
-Through her work as an Associate Professor and Adult Agriculture Instructor at Maysville Community and Technical College, her classroom extends far beyond campus.
-She works tirelessly to support local, especially small farms trying to be sustainable and ethical.
+Carrie Taylor works on a wreath with material cut from a nearby grapevine outside of her home in Manchester, Ohio.
+“I love being outside,” she said.
+One of her passion projects, and a source of secondary income, wreath-making has inspired and empowered Carrie to work for herself and create a product from the land.

 As the sun rises over the Ohio River, it reveals a simple truth: even the smallest places can hold the deepest hearts.
 For Carrie Taylor, that heart beats in Maysville, Kentucky.

-Originally from Massachusetts, Taylor has made Maysville not just her home, but her calling.
+Originally from Massachusetts, Carrie, 60, has made the Maysville area not just her home, but her calling.
 As an associate professor and adult agriculture instructor at Maysville Community and Technical College, her classroom extends far beyond campus.
 She spends her days moving through the counties she serves, mentoring students, advising farmers, and connecting education with everyday life on the land.
-A self-described horticulturist, entomologist, agriculturist, florist and more, her work spans the vast skillset needed to run a farm in the rural parts of Kentucky.
+A self-described horticulturist, entomologist, agriculturist, florist and more, her work spans the vast skillset needed to run a farm in rural Kentucky.

-When Carrie first arrived in Maysville, she knew no one.
-“I didn’t know anybody,” she recalled.
-But isolation never suited her.
-She described herself as “an airport person”—someone who starts conversations with strangers—and that openness helped her build a network of deep, lasting friendships.
+When Carrie first arrived in Maysville, she didn’t know anyone.
+But she describes herself as “an airport person,” someone who starts conversations with strangers.
+That openness helped her build a network of deep, lasting friendships in Maysville and cross the river in Manchester, Ohio, where she lives.

 Her days are filled with visiting farms, advising students and nurturing sustainable change across the community.
 Evenings bring her back home, where she finds peace in cooking and spending time with her family.

-Through it all, Carrie Taylor hasn’t just built a life in Maysville, she’s become part of its heartbeat: a teacher, mentor and friend whose care continues to grow across generations and fields alike.
+Through it all, Carrie hasn’t just built a life in Maysville, she has become part of its heartbeat: a teacher, mentor and friend whose care continues to grow across generations and fields alike.

-Carrie Taylor, 60, of Manchester, Ohio and Thadeus White, a student at Lighthouse Farm, carry craft supplies into the school and educational farm for individuals with developmental and intellectual disabilities.
-As part of her job with Maysville Community & Technical College, Carrie helps with various aspects of the educational farm program.
-Program director Lonna Bussell described a time Carrie helped students push a massive tractor tire down the hill, which has now been immortalized near the greenhouse with flowers and decor that Carrie helped grow.
+Carrie and Thadeus White, a student at Lighthouse Farm, carry craft supplies into the school and educational farm for individuals with developmental and intellectual disabilities.
+Program director Lonna Bussell told about a time Carrie helped students push a massive tractor tire down the hill.
+It now sits near the greenhouse with flowers that Carrie helped grow.

-Lighthouse Farm students Katy Stamper, 36, of Morehead, KY and Trevor Shotwell, 32, of Maysville, KY work with Carrie Taylor, 60, of Manchester, OH to create dried flower bouquets to give as gifts to each other and friends at Lighthouse Farm.
-The flowers Carrie brought were from various farms and her own home garden, which she grows lavender year round and ensures she carries enough with her to give as gifts.
-The students at Lighthouse Farm work in an environment that teaches them skills like managing a farm, raising bunnies and pigs, and arts and crafts.
+Students Katy Stamper, 36, of Morehead and Trevor Shotwell, 32, of Maysville work with Carrie to create dried flower bouquets to give as gifts to each other and friends at Lighthouse Farm.
+The flowers Carrie brought were from various farms and her own garden, where she grows lavender and carries enough with her to give as gifts.
+Lighthouse Farm students learn various arts and crafts, as well as farm skills such as raising pigs and rabbits.

-Carrie Taylor, 60, of Manchester, OH hugs her granddaughter Ellie Furtado, 8, of Manchester, OH while enjoying moments in her daughter Anna Furtado’s home after dinner.
-Carrie and Ellie enjoyed the embrace following dinner.
+Carrie hugs her granddaughter, Ellie Furtado, 8, while enjoying moments in her daughter Anna Furtado’s Manchester home after dinner.

-Carrie Taylor, 60, of Manchester, OH rubs her face while eating dinner, which she made her grandmother’s recipe of chicken cutlets and alfredo parmesan pasta.
-She found a passion for cooking in her twenties, and as she watched her grandmother cook, she picked up her recipes, making them now to find solace and comfort at the end of her day.
+Carrie rubs her face while eating dinner.
+She made her grandmother’s recipe of chicken cutlets with Alfredo parmesan pasta.
+She discovered a passion for cooking in her 20s.
+As she watched her grandmother cook, she learned her recipes.
+She now finds them comforting at the end of a long day.

 Join Us